 Keele University is a main provider of Human Resource Management and Industrial Relations courses and research in the UK.
 The subject group is active in research and publication, focusing on international and national employment and equalities aspects of public policy, spanning both private and public sectors, and typically featuring high levels of engagement with employers, trade unions, and government bodies.

-• To provide academically rigorous education in HRM, industrial relations and associated disciplines.
+- To provide academically rigorous education in Human Resource Management and associated disciplines;